incentivebeats/pso_pc-dragon_fix/README.md

 | "Patch-server ready" — bug rare and mild | 60–70% | 30–50 |
 | Complete elimination of all visual artifacts | 30–40% | 60–100+ |

-Investigation has reached the steepest part of the value curve: harness is built, decomposition is done, three patches landed, diagnostics produce signal.
+Investigation has reached the steepest part of the value curve: harness is built, decomposition is done, three patches landed, diagnostics produce signal, and cross-version verification confirms the bugs are real and unaddressed by Sonic Team.
 Marginal hours from here are far more productive than the early hours.

 ---